waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The Day/Night cycle is an important mechanic in this game, affecting events.

 # Current Quest: Find MR. POKEMON
-- **Objective:** Find MR. POKEMON for Professor Elm.
+- **Objective:** Get the item from MR. POKEMON for Professor Elm.
-- **Location:** Past Cherrygrove City.
-- **Plan:**
-    1. Leave Cherrygrove City and find Route 30.
-    2. Traverse Route 30 to find MR. POKEMON's house.
+- **Status:** Arrived at a house on Route 30.
+Spoke to a POKEFAN_M who gave me a BERRY.
+- **Plan:** Verify if this is MR. POKEMON's house and if the quest is complete.
+Talk to the POKEFAN_M again.
+If nothing new, explore the house for other clues before leaving.

 # Strategic Lessons
 - I must always trust the provided game state information (especially Screen Text) over my own memory or assumptions.
 My perception can be flawed, but the data is the source of truth.
 - When a plan repeatedly fails or seems overly complex, I must question my root hypothesis.
-I must verify foundational assumptions before building complex strategies on top of them.
-- When I discover a new tile mechanic or game rule, I must immediately review and update any relevant custom tools (like `find_path`) to incorporate the new logic.
+- When I discover a new tile mechanic or game rule, I must immediately review and update any relevant custom tools.
-- My tools are only as reliable as I make them.
-I must test them against *all* known game mechanics after creation or modification.
 - Not all NPCs who block a path are trainers.
-If interaction leads to looped dialogue instead of a battle, they are likely a non-battling NPC and I should move on.
 - Trust the output of my tools.
 If `find_path` returns "No path found," it's a strong indicator that my assumption about the path is wrong, not that the tool is broken.
-I must re-evaluate the map layout.
-- Some maps can be partitioned, making certain areas inaccessible from others on the same floor (e.g., Pokecenter 2F).
+- Some maps can be partitioned, making certain areas inaccessible from others on the same floor.
 - For moving NPCs, it's best to use the `stun_npc` tool to freeze them in place before attempting to interact.
-This prevents them from walking away and causing the interaction to fail.

 # Tile Mechanics
 - **WALL**: Impassable terrain.